hpc/charliecloud/doc/ch-fromhost.rst

       See :code:`charliecloud/examples/Dockerfile.mpich` and
       :code:`charliecloud/examples/Dockerfile.openmpi`.

-2. At run time, a Libfabric provider can be specified with the variable :code:`FI_PROVIDER`.
+2. At run time, a libfabric provider can be specified with the variable :code:`FI_PROVIDER`.
 The path to search for shared providers can be specified with :code:`FI_PROVIDER_PATH`.
 These variables can be inherited from the host or explicitly set with the container's environment file